lucian-ilie/SPRINT/README.md

 SPRINT consists of two components: compute_HSPs and predict_interactions.

+`Compute_HSPs` computes the similar sub-sequences among all input proteins.

+`Predict_interactions` predicts interactions based on the computed similarities and input training data.

 Since pre-computing human HSPs takes about two days on 12 cores, we provide the computed HSPs of the entire human proteome.
 The human protein sequences are from uniprot (http://www.uniprot.org/).
 The number of human proteins that we used to compute theses HSPs is 20160.

 ### Installation